kiboschool/course-mathematical-thinking/src/midterm-project.md

 - [Part 3: Storing Passwords](#part-3-storing-passwords)

 Each part will involve applying a different set of mathematical concepts you've learned.

-## Submission

-You will submit your project on Gradescope using this link.

-Some of the questions allow you to type your answers in.
-Others expect you to show your work.
-For those questions, you can (optionally) upload a scan of a hand-written copy of your work, if that is easier than typing out each part.

-## Notes

-- For questions that require you to perform calculations, make sure to show your work.
-- For questions that ask you for a hypothesis or opinion, we do not expect a **correct** answer.
-Feel free to share your genuine thoughts, and we will revisit them later through the exercise.

 ## Part 1: Password generation